A Crank-Nicolson type minimization scheme for a hyperbolic free boundary problem: Definition and existence of weak solutions

-In this section, with the purpose of formally justifying our notion of solutions, we consider Problem \ref{main_problem} in a more general setting.
-Here we will consider a hyperbolic free boundary problem with an adhesion force.
-To derive the equation, we calculate the first variation of the following action integral:
+\begin{remark} As a remark concluding this section, we present formal ideas on a possible approach to deal with the free boundary condition.
+For this purpose we generalize Problem \ref{prob} to the setting of a hyperbolic free boundary problem with an adhesion term, which delineates the role of the free boundary condition and is of interest in applications.
+We calculate the first variation of the following action integral: